 What closing costs should you expect?There are certain basic expenses associated with closing the sale of a house.
-These costs are usually divided between the buyer and seller, as directed in the sales contract.
-Many are universal, but there are nuances to each, so you'll want a real estate expert in California to help show you through the transaction.
+These expenses are often split between the buyer and seller, as dictated in the sales contract.
+Many are conventional, but there are nuances to each, so you'll want a real estate expert in California to help guide you through your process.

-Taxes commonly paid at closing (More information)
+Taxes you may be responsible for at closing (More information)

 Insurance fees due at closing (More information)

 Sellers: As we get through the details of your transaction, not only will I work to get the optimal sales price, but I'll also campaign for reduced closing costs.
 And once we've reached an agreement, I'll describe in detail the closing costs so you are aware of exactly what you're paying for.